rayguna/industrial-auth-1/README.md

 9. Enable the relevant methods within photo activerecords.

-- Had to create a new method called show_photo to separate the existing method called photo.
+- Had to create a new method called show_photo to SEPARATE the existing method called photo.
 This is to separately display photos for followers, following, and public users.
 The show method shows the user page, whereas show_photo shows the partial photos page.
 This conditional statement is defined within the photo views/users/show.html.erb page:

     ```
     <div class="row mb-4">